pussinboots/bankapp/doc/e2etest.md

 * unit test test code without external dependencies
 * integration test test multile code blocks without external dependencies
-* acceptance test test functions of the complete system withouth external dependencies but mocked in proper way
+* acceptance test test functions of the complete system without external dependencies but mocked in proper way

 This project is implemented as a web application that target browsers and mobile devices (start with android).
 For the frontend the javscript programming language is choosed because it plays well with HTML5 features and has a wide